Skip to Content

 CEZ Group serves customers responsibly and provides comprehensive energy advice and services that can be customized to customers’ needs.
 We offer energy solutions to various individuals and institutions: residential customers, industrial companies, small and medium-sized businesses, municipalities, public and private organizations, hospitals, schools, sports arenas, and companies managing buildings and premises of all types.
 Our energy solutions reduce energy consumption and improve our customers’ quality of life by using advanced technology for electricity and heat generation, lighting comfort, and mobility.

 CEZ Group invests billions of Czech crowns into distribution system facilities to ensure a safe and reliable electricity supply.
-In case of emergency, the new advanced elements allow us to locate the point of failure faster and restore supply sooner.
+In case of an emergency, new advanced elements allow us to locate the point of failure faster and restore supply sooner.
 The reliability of the electricity supply and the speed of its restoration in case of failure are key indicators of our customers’ satisfaction.

 In mid-2021, ČEZ Distribuce launched the Cooperating Partners program, which establishes cooperation between inspection technicians and energy companies.
 The program aims to help customers simplify and speed up the entire administration of inspection reports and reduce the error rate in these reports.
 Inspection technicians have access to the Distribution Portal to verify the technical data of the point of consumption and can confirm inspection reports online.
-The interest in the program is significant; ČEZ Distribuce currently cooperates with more than 500 inspection technicians.
+The interest in the program is significant; ČEZ Distribuce currently cooperates with more than 830 inspection technicians.

 Based on VISION 2030—Clean Energy of Tomorrow, we aim to provide the best energy solutions and the highest quality customer experience.
 In our business, we do not forget vulnerable customers, such as people with disabilities and the elderly.